V8 Hotstox: 1989 Continued growth

-1989 was probably the Hotstox finest year.
-As in the previous season, another bumper influx of Ministox youth joined the ranks with Steve Hodgson, Lisa Harter, Andy Smith and Andy Turner stepping up from the junior division.
+1989 saw another influx of Ministox youth joined the ranks with Steve Hodgson, Lisa Harter, Andy Smith and Andy Turner stepping up from the junior division.
 Turner won the season opener with a final victory at Buxton, from another Ex F1 driver, Trevor Cadman, Richard Ainsworth made the move from F1 to Hotstox as did John Cayzer.
 Both Ainsworth and Cayzer debuted a Hotstox version of their F1's with Cayzer also building an identical sister car to his own for near neighbour Ms. Harter.

 Another event under threat, but for totally different reasons, was that of the Manx Championship.
 The ferry company had hiked their prices up but relented eventually and the trip to the Isle of Man went ahead with Pete Morris taking the Manx Sword home.

 The highest ever turnout of 49 Hotstox at Long Eaton's May meeting was topped by season's end with 53 at the same venue.
 The Spedeworth connection was kept alive with Paul and Alf Lomax, Keith Chambers, Pete Morris and Lisa Harter all making the trip to Ipswich for the Spedeworth British which was won by Spedeworth driver, the late Terry O'Connor.
 There followed a meeting at Wisbech which featured separate events for both Hotstox and Spedeworth F1's.
 Both raced for their own versions of the East Anglian Championship before a joint allcomers race which turned into a demolition derby.
-The winner of the East Anglian Championship was Jon Maw, who died later the same year.
+The winner of the East Anglian Championship was Jon Maw who tragically lost his life later the same year.
 Jon is remembered to this day with the running of the Jon Maw memorial trophy.

 In what was a year heavily dominated by ex ministox drivers, only the experienced Richard Ainsworth was able to keep the young guns away from all of the silverware as he took the National Points.
 Andy Hodgson won the Nationals; Keith Chambers won the British and Ray Witts took the Northern and Midland.
 The Manx Championship was won by Pete Morris.

 Sadly, Aycliffe closed its doors after having hosted 5 Hotstox meetings in 1989, Long Eaton again topped out with 11, Buxton, Birmingham and Scunthorpe weighed in with 5 each with Hartlepool and Mildenhall staging 2 apiece.

 A young Andrew Smith debuted late in the season but suffered engine problems.